sethgrid/httpsink/README.md

 	// ignoring the error because http.Request.Body does not play well with json.Decode
-	// it works for this example, but you could also make a custom struct or use simplejson _ = json.NewDecoder(getResp.Body).Decode(&capturedRequest)
+	// it works for this example, but you could also make a custom struct or use simplejson
+	// if using a custom struct, just embedd *http.Request and mask with a Body interface{} property _ = json.NewDecoder(getResp.Body).Decode(&capturedRequest)

 	if !strings.Contains(capturedRequest.URL.RawQuery, "some_key=some_value") {